home-assistant/home-assistant.io/source/_integrations/lg_thinq.markdown

 ### Event

-A notification message pushed from the server is represented as a event platform.
+A notification message pushed from the server is represented as an event platform.
 Supported devices:

 | Device | Property |
 | ------ | -------- |